 From disposable aprons which can be used for a variety of applications, such as kitchen work and hairdressers, to full-body protective coveralls that are designed for healthcare workers.

-Safety work gloves, such as disposable gloves or chemical resistant gloves, are used in the workplace to protect the wearer’s hands from scratches, lacerations, blisters, contact with dirt and more.
+Safety work gloves, such as disposable gloves or chemical resistant gloves from Unigloves, are used in the workplace to protect the wearer’s hands from scratches, lacerations, blisters, contact with dirt and more.
+The type of glove you need will depend on factors such as where and how often you use them, the types of material you come into contact with and how comfortable they are to wear.
+Typical working temperatures will also need to be taken into account.

 Footwear that protects the wearer from the hazards of the workplace.
 This includes waterproof shoes, winter boots and disposable shoe covers.